GrosSacASac/JavaScript-Set-Up/js/ai/qlearn/readme.md

 # qlearn

-Do not use this library if a situation is not going to happen twice.
-Or if the possible actions is infinite.
+Reinforcement learning library, based on the Quality learning technique

 The strength of qlearn is its simplicity, and its independence towards the decision taker.

+## when to not use

+If a situation is not going to happen twice.
+Or if the set of actions is infinite.

 ## concepts

-### hashedState
+### Set of state and actions

-Hashed State is a string that uniquely idendifies a state and a set of action.
-What it means is that two situation where the possible actions are the same, and the observed state is the same, should have the same hashedState.
+The library expects as input a reduced set of state and action as a String.
+Create a value that is minimal, sorted and canonical.
+When the set of actions are always the same omit it.
+Two situation where the possible actions are the same, and the observed state is the same, should have the same set of state and actions.
+Short is `stateActions`

 ### actions

-An action that is taken should have an effect on the state, and sometimes the reward. `.decide() and .learn()` take an array of action names, not the actions themselves.
+An action that is taken should have an effect on the state, and sometimes a reward. `.decide() and .learn()` take an array of action names, not the actions themselves.

 ### reward